 Where advisers or their employers have not met their ‘best interests duty’ there needs to be stronger penalties that serve as a public disincentive to others.
 Currently there is a lack of accountability which has enabled poor behaviour to flourish.

 Financial advisers also need better training so they can rely on their own knowledge, research and experience when providing advice rather than blindly believing the marketing spin from product manufacturers.

-The Royal Commission has shown that the current model isn’t working – processes are conflicted, inconsistent, there’s poor record keeping, biased decision making and a lack of ethics.
+The Royal Commission showed that the current model isn’t working – processes are conflicted, inconsistent, there’s poor record keeping, biased decision making and a lack of ethics.

-Many of the products being ‘advised’ are overly risky, expensive or inevitable losers which only enrichen the financial industry, the advisers themselves, their managers and executives.
+Many of the products being ‘advised’ are overly risky, expensive or inevitable losers which only enrich the financial industry, the advisers themselves, their managers and executives.